jaydeepdholakia/OTP-in-Python/README.md

 Output: 0 5 9

-Note: Usally this approach not preferred.
+Note: Usually this approach not preferred.

 ### import random